Interpause/nicepipe/README.md

 I have ensured at least that the Worker can start and stop without error messages.
 KeyboardInterrupt is a bit more iffy.

+Why is asyncio error handling so hard?
+That said, I've probably created quite a thorough system for it by wrapping common convenience functions.
+I don't get why the default asyncio functions are so intent on leaving tasks orphaned.
+Shutdown is 100% smooth now though, worth it.

 ~If only Python's API allowed me to easily treat async and sync variants of functions and iterators as the same, right now a lot of utils are awkward to write as separate variants are needed for both. is there a function to auto-convert sync stuff to async (maybe use to_thread) while ignoring async stuff?~

 ~Python really needs a way to be ultra flexible about kwargs~